chedox/AndroidLoginAndRegistration/README.md

 # AndroidLoginAndRegistration
-Android Login And Registration Using Gradle
+Android Login And Registration With Gradle and Android Studio IDE

-This Project Using Android Studio